Others: Samus Aran

 When I listen to White Rats top to bottom (as opposed to taking in an isolated cut here or there, which is usually affected by external forces), I don’t envision a lonely bedroom artist creating new worlds in an oxygen-deprived studio.
 I see dead people or, more accurately, a soon-to-be dead person dubbed Retconned, trapped in a bunker after the world outside has for all intents and purposes ended, attempting to formulate his masterpiece so future generations might be able to hear it in a time capsule-style situation.
 Yet he’s grasping for this achievement in an environment deprived of any creature comforts.
 Hell, there’s barely even oxygen to breathe let alone pads to surf upon.
 And amid this isolation, there’s a yearning embedded in the suffocating scratches at the surface of consciousness, a need to at least try to make contact, even if it’s all futile in the end.

 In the fragmented state of today’s underground, isn’t that pretty much what everyone is doing, minus the life-and-death stakes?
 Bands don’t get paid anymore.
 They often don’t even care if you exchange currency for their record.
 They just want you to hear it.
 But that possibility is fleeting more with every day by dint of regional preferences, the overcrowding of the marketplace despite the economic challenges of turning a profit, different listening habits across disparate formats, and, I would argue, the cheapening of the rock-star myth, which causes us to devalue music and the people who make it magical.
-Not only do you have to stand out more to make an impression, you almost have to go all Arcade Fire on that shit and adver-bomb us all from up-high.
-And for what?
-A premiere on the website for a magazine that doesn’t even do print runs anymore?
+Not only do you have to stand out more to make an impression, you almost have to adver-bomb from up-high like a PR sniper.

 But here Retconned is, despite all the baggage, weaving together a 500-run full-length to add to a career that is refreshingly devoid of the usual cassette-clog (i.e., a record every four years or so, and only one 7-inch beyond that).
 Seems Jon Lukens moves at his own pace.
 Not only that, but he’s ahead of the game that he’s not even playing in.
 He was busting out this one-man electronic unit stuff back when everyone was still trying to record their Oh, Inverted World, and in this case, his reemergence carries important lessons for those who wish to attain the quality he’s insisted upon.
 He might even be viewed as a village elder who takes long sabbaticals and returns spiritually refreshed.